Hiten15/Hiten15/README.md

 -->

 # 💫 About Me:
-Hi, I am Hiten, a pre-final year Computer Engineering student <br>at Thapar Institute of Engineering & Technology, Patiala. <br>I have a keen interest in DSA and Machine Learning.
+Hi, I am Hiten, a Final year Computer Engineering student <br>at Thapar Institute of Engineering & Technology, Patiala. <br>I have a keen interest in DSA and Machine Learning.

 ## 🌐 Socials: